ExaScience/bpmf/README.rst

 ``./bpmf <train_matrix.mtx> <test_matrix.mtx>``

 Matrices should be in the MatrixMarket format.
 Other options need to be changed in the source code itself.
-E.g. the number of iterations, the size of the features vectors,…
+E.g. the number of iterations, the size of the features vectors, ...

 .. |Travis Build Status| image:: https://travis-ci.org/ExaScience/bpmf.svg?branch=master